Are you struggling to get your iron intake to optimal levels?

 Iron deficiency can lead to fatigue, chest pain, shortness of breath, and other symptoms produced by anemia — a decrease in the total amount of red blood cells in the blood, or a lowered ability of the blood to carry oxygen.

-In this article, we have looked at the top 3 vegan iron supplements on the market, and we’ve also explained some of the most common issues regarding iron supplements, and we’ve also included some tips on how to increase iron absorption.
+In this article, we look at the top 4 vegan iron supplements on the market, and we also explain some of the most common issues regarding iron supplements, and we’ve also included tips on how to increase iron absorption.

 What To Look For In A Vegan Iron Supplement